cheatham1/SoftwareBook/gettingstarted.md

 A virtual machine allows an unmodified operating system with all of its installed software to run in a special environment, on top of your existing operating system.

-There are five VMs available.
+There are five virtual machines available.
-We suggest you start with the small version.
+We suggest you start with the **small** version.
 It contains everything you need to start looking at the data.

 ## Download the Small Virtual Machine (VM Version S)